vabal/vabal/README.md

 `vabal` tries to determine a `ghc` version that complies with the `base` package constraints found in the `.cabal` file.
-Then it uses [ghcup](https://github.com/haskell/ghcup) to fetch the compiler (if you don't have it yet) and prints to stdout the path to the fetched compiler.
+Then it uses [ghcup](https://github.com/haskell/ghcup) to fetch the compiler (if you don't have it yet) and prints to stdout the options to pass to `cabal` to use the fetched compiler.

 By default `vabal` tries to use compilers already available on the system and downloads them only when it can't do otherwise (or fails if you use the `--no-install` flag).